fsprojects-archive/zzarchive-ApiaryProvider/docs/content/contributing.md

    (that are mapped to runtime components by the compiler).

-To support multiple targets, we need a _runtime component_ for every single target (Silverlight, .NET 4.0 and Portable profile).
-However, we only need one _design time_ component, because that is always going to be executed on desktop .NET in Visual Studio or MonoDevelop.
-(Well, the truth is that we actually need another _design time_ version for Silverlight to support the [tryfsharp.org](http://tryfsharp.org) web site...)
+To support multiple targets, we need a _runtime component_ for every single target (.NET 4.0, Portable profile 47 and Portable profile 7).
+However, we only need one _design time_ component, because that is always going to be executed on desktop .NET in Visual Studio or Xamarin Studio.

-So, there are 2 versions of _runtime_ components and 1 version of _design time_
+So, there are 3 versions of _runtime_ components and 1 version of _design time_
 components.
 At the moment, this is done by having separate project file for each component, but they share the same files - the project just defines some symbols that are then used to include/exclude parts that are not available on certain platforms using `#if`.
-There are also 2 versions of _runtime_ components and 1 version of _design time_ components for the experimental projects.

-If you open `FSharp.Data.sln`, you'll see the following projects for _runtime components_:
+If you open `ApiaryProvider.sln`, you'll see the following projects for _runtime components_:

- * **FSharp.Data** - the desktop .NET 4.0 version
+ * **ApiaryProvider** - the desktop .NET 4.0 version
- * **FSharp.Data.Portable47** - F# portable library version (Profile 47 targetting desktop .NET 4.0, Silverlight 5.0, Windows Phone 8 and Windows 8)
+ * **ApiaryProvider.Portable47** - F# portable library version (Profile 47 targeting desktop .NET 4.5, Silverlight 5.0, Windows Phone 8 and Windows 8)
- * **FSharp.Data.Experimental** - the desktop .NET 4.0 version of the experimental features
- * **FSharp.Data.Experimental.Portable** - F# portable library version of the experimental features (Profile 47 targetting desktop .NET 4.0, Silverlight 5.0, Windows Phone 8 and Windows 8)
+ * **ApiaryProvider.Portable7** - F# portable library version (Profile 7 targeting desktop .NET 4.5 and Windows 8)

-The _design time_ components are in the following projects:
+The _design time_ components are in the following project:

- * **FSharp.Data.DesignTime**
- * **FSharp.Data.Experimental.DesignTime**
+ * **ApiaryProvider.DesignTime**

 ### Type provider structure

-Several of the F# Data type providers have similar structure - the CSV, JSON and XML providers all infer the types from structure of a sample input.
+Several of the Apiary Provider type providers have similar structure - the CSV, JSON and XML providers all infer the types from structure of a sample input.
 In addition, they all have a runtime component (CSV parser, JSON parser or wrapper for `XDocument` type in .NET).